ircv3/ircv3-specifications/extensions/relaymsg.md

 Upon receiving this command, the IRCd will translate the message to a `PRIVMSG`:

 ```
-@relaymsg=<botnick> :spoofednick!<ident>@<host> PRIVMSG <channel> :<message>
+@draft/relaymsg=<botnick> :spoofednick!<ident>@<host> PRIVMSG <channel> :<message>
 ```

 Clients MUST request the `draft/relaymsg` capability before using this command.
-The capability also lets clients receive the `relaymsg` message tag, which is set to the nick of the sender.
+The capability also lets clients receive the `draft/relaymsg` message tag, which is set to the nick of the sender.
 This allows the sender to distinguish relayed messages from those sent by other clients, preventing forwarding loops in the case of relay bots.

 The `ident` and `host` fields are defined by the server implementation and may be configurable.